Symplectic vector space: Standard symplectic space

 Similarly, for the field of complex numbers, we may choose a unitary basis.
 This proves the spectral theory of antisymmetric matrices.

 Lagrangian form

 There is another way to interpret this standard symplectic form.
-Since the model space R^{2n} used above carries much canonical structure which might easily lead to misinterpretation, we will use "anonymous" vector spaces instead.
+Since the model space $\mathbb{R}^{2n}$ used above carries much canonical structure which might easily lead to misinterpretation, we will use "anonymous" vector spaces instead.
 Let V be a real vector space of dimension n and V^{∗} its dual space.
 Now consider the direct sum W = V ⊕ V^{∗} of these spaces equipped with the following form: